wohlbier/6.1_llt/README.md

 - NQM
 - ME

+Items
+- Compute avg, max degree for use of prefetching

 Memory DDR4-1600: Bandwidth = 1.416 GiB/s = 1.521 GB/s
 SRIO SystemIC bandwidth     = 2.320 GiB/s = 2.500 GB/s

 Total threads: 64 x 3 x 4 x 8 = 6048
 Profile shows initial jump to near 5000, but then dials back to ~1000.
 Why is there a limit on active threads?

+cdc file reports max live threads 6145

+Num_Core_Cycles=339622400
+Num_SRIO_Cycles=1212876496
+Num_Mem_Cycles =368935816

+Eric, the cdc file reports
+Memory DDR4-1600: Bandwidth = 1.416 GiB/s = 1.521 GB/s
+I take it that this is per memory channel, and there is one channel per nodelet.
+(Since 1.5GB/s / 1.6 GHz is about 1 byte per cycle, or 8 bits per cycle, which I read is the channel width of the NCDRAM.)
+So for an entire chick box there would be 32 times this for theoretical bandwidth.
+Is that correct?

+Eric Hein 3:10 PM
+actually 64x, but everything else you said is correct.
+There are 8 channels per node board.
+In the 1GCx8nlet version of the firmware, there is 1 memory channel per nodelet.
+In the 3GC x 4nlet version, we end up with 2 memory channels per nodelet.

+Eric Hein 3:16 PM
+Several factors currently limit us from reaching this theoretical bandwidth.
+The low clock rate makes most programs compute bound, since 8 bytes per cycle
+@ 175 MHz can't keep up with 1 byte per cycle at 1600 MHz even if every instruction is a load.
+Of course, not every instruction will be a load, especially with our simplistic ISA.
+Also there are known inefficiencies in the current memory controller design that we are trying to improve.

+Me:
+Cool.
+I suppose I'm thinking of the 3GC x 4nlet version since that is what LPS has.
+Understood about the differences in clock rates and being compute bound.
+For the system interconnect is the 2.5 GB/s per link?
+I read somewhere that a nodelet is linked to 6 other nodelets.

+Eric Hein 3:34 PM
+I think so.
+Network BW never seems to be the bottleneck at this stage; even when there are lots of migrations it's more about waiting for threads to get moved in/out of the GC's than about how much data need to move between nodelets.